pkdone/sharded-mongodb-docker/README.md

 docker-compose logs mongos-router0
 ```

-* To execute a terminal session directly in one of the `mongos` containers and then execute the MongoDB Shell directly accessing the local `mongos` process, run:
+* To execute a terminal session directly in one of the `mongos` containers, to then invoke the MongoDB Shell directly accessing the local `mongos` process, run:

 ```
 docker-compose exec mongos-router0 /bin/bash